AurelijusJarasius/drifting-ireland/README.md

 > Original background did not look well with content, made it difficult to read. **Fixed**

-> Contrast issue with nav drop down on mobile, hard to see navigation links
+> Contrast issue with nav drop down on mobile, hard to see navigation links **Fixed**
 ![nav bug](assets/css/images/nav-bug.png)

+> Video and images not positioning correctly on larger screens 992px and up **Fixed**